What Is Data Privacy? Complete Guide for Businesses

 Data privacy should be a top priority for any business that collects, processes and uses personal information from consumers.

-But, your business must keep the data you gather out of the hands of bad actors and only use it in responsible, safe, and legally compliant ways.
+Businesses benefit from the collection of personal user data, and to sustainably keep using it, you must keep it out of the hands of bad actors and only use it in responsible, safe, and legally compliant ways.

 Etienne Cussol CIPP/E, CIPM